andreichirila85/TestCaseSample/Readme.md

 Expected results:
 The homepage of the app is opened.
 New passwords fields are not present as expected.
 User is unable to change the forgotten password.
 (BUG)

-Bug report

-In the event of forgotten password, user is unable to choose a new password.

-Steps to reproduce:
-1. Open app and tap " Forgot your password ? ".
-2. Enter valid email in order to receive a new password.
-3. Check email an tap on reset your password button.

-Expected results:
-After the homepage is displayed, new passwords fields should be present and user should be able to choose a new password.

-Actual results:
-After taping the reset password button from the email received, the homepage is displayed, old password cannot be changed with a new one.

-Severity: major.